 Cellular nutrition is a revolutionary scientific concept which explains the primary cause of disease.
-At the most basic level, disease and its symptoms reside first at the cellular level.
-In this model, unhealthy cells cause unhealthy organs, unhealthy organs lead to deficient metabolic activities, and this in turn leads to symptoms, which we name disease.
+Disease and its symptoms reside first at the cellular level.
+In this model, unhealthy cells lead to deficient metabolic activites which lead to unhealthy organs.
+Unhealthy organs lead to the inability to perform physiological activities, and this in turn leads to symptoms, which we name disease.

 The concept of cellular nutrition explains that the primary cause of today’s most common chronic diseases, including various forms of cardiovascular diseases, diabetes, arthritis, cancer, and others, is a chronic deficiency of vitamins, minerals, amino acids, and other specific nutrients at the cellular level.
 This means that most diseases that afflict humankind are genotrophic in nature, and that when the cell’s of the human are adequetely supplied with nutrients, the disease dissipates.